ja3569/VaccinationServiceHelper/README.md

 3. Lambda: Create lambda functions for backend

-4. LEX (V1): Perform chat operation (text request from users and message response from LEX).
+4. LEX (V1): Perform chat operation such as greeting and vaccination location request.
+Retrieve information from users and send back message response from LEX.

+5. store data scrapped from external API

+6. SES: Amazon Simple Email Service is applied to send email to the user

 **AWS: awsconfig**